Introduction to Tehama

 An organization has only one member with the "Administrator" role.
 This member is known as the "organization owner".
 The organization owner has full responsibility and control over the resources utilized by the Organization.
 The first person from your organization/company to be invited creates both the organization account and a user account and automatically becomes the organization owner.
 The organization owner can "step down" by selecting a new owner from the Managers.
 (The old owner becomes a manager.)

 An organization can have multiple "Managers", invited by the organization owner (the member with the Administrator role).
-These members can perform all of the actions that an organization owner can except those related to billing and payment.
+These members can perform most of the actions that an organization owner can, exceptions including visibility of organization usage and webhook administration.

 All other members in an organization are "Staff" members, invited by the organization owner or one of the "Managers".